mitdbg/datascienceclass/lab_6/README.md

 * Did you look forward to any exercise that the lab did not cover?
 * Which parts of the lab were interesting or valuable towards understanding the material?
 * How is the pace of the course so far?

-2. Submit your code (including instructions on how to run it, if necessary) to a **Private** github repository, add the TAs for the course as collaborators on github.com (Usernames: MattPerron and jmftrindade) or github.mit.edu (Usernames: mperron and jfon).
-Note that we will only look at commits made before the deadline.